 Drinking coffee or energy drinks for the purpose of waking up can be dangerous if overused and abused.
 However, coffee has been proven as a much healthier option out of the two if consumed in moderation, as it offers many health benefits such as curing anxiety and lowering the risk of diabetes.

-If you are the type of person who truly dislikes coffee and cannot make the switch, then I would highly recommend looking at organic energy drinks as an alternative, while avoiding all the loudly marketed beverages out there that everyone is raving about, such as Redbull, Monster, Rockstar…etc.
+So, if you are the type of person who truly dislikes coffee and cannot make the switch, then I would highly recommend looking at organic energy drinks as an alternative to the big companies like redbull and monster.